simonvh/gimmemotifs-manuscript/manuscript.md

 sources.
 Of the individual databases HOCOMOCO and Factorbook rank highest using this collection of human ChIP-seq peaks.
-Based on our results it is recommended to use a composite database, such as the RSAT clustered motifs or the GimmeMotifs database, for the best vertebrate motif coverage.
+Based on our results it is recommended to use a composite database, such as the RSAT clustered motifs or the GimmeMotifs database (v4.0), for the best vertebrate motif coverage.
 However, these motifs are less well annotated.
 For instance, motifs based on ChIP-seq peaks from some sources might be from co-factors or cell type-specific regulators instead of the factor that was assayed.
 An example are motifs that